Self-managed social centres in Italy: History

 Self-managed social centres were first occupied in the mid-1970s in cities such as Milan by groups of young people, both students and unemployed.
 The social centres in Milan were used for diverse activities such as concerts, films, yoga classes, discussion groups and counselling for drug addicts.

 They often affiliated themselves with Autonomia Operaia (Workers' Autonomy) and suffered when social movements were repressed following the Years of Lead.
 A second wave of social centres began in the late 1980s and early 1990s, with more than 100 projects spread across the country.
 Two factors which helped the wave spread were the well-publicised eviction resistance (and subsequent resquat) of Leoncavallo in Milan and the Panther student movement.

-What linked these political and cultural projects was the fact that they were squatted, their focus on self-management and self-financing, and the use of the space as a social venue for the local community.
+What linked these political and cultural projects was that they were squatted, their focus on self-management and self-financing, and the use of the space as a social venue for the local community.
 The differences tended to stem from whether the project was primarily anarchist, autonomist, communist, or without ideology.
 This then resulted in a later debate about whether to legalize spaces or not.
 Legalization denoted two things: firstly, the formation of an association so that the squatter collective could have a legal form; secondly, setting up a rental contract between the city and the project.

 From 1993 onwards, some squats began legalization processes and others did not.
 The social centres which did legalize successfully then changed their title from ‘CSOA’ (Italian: Centro Sociale Occupato Autogestito – Self-Managed Squatted Social Centre), to ‘CSA’ (Italian: Centro Sociale Autogestito – Self-Managed Social Centre).
 Owing to these changes, there is no longer just one network of social centres, but several disparate ones.
 The institutionalized centres such as Leoncavallo then became associated with the Tute Bianche (White Overalls) movement of the late 1990s.

 Legalization can create problems, since forming an association imposes hierarchy on a previously horizontally organized collective and also contracts tend to be for a fixed time period and can be hard to renew.
 Therefore, in the 2010s, some projects such as Teatro Valle Occupato (Rome), XM24 (Bologna), and Macao (Milan), have attempted to promote new, more flexible forms of legalization, with varying degrees of success.

 Social centres provide cheap DIY venues for many alternative forms of music, including punk and Italian hardcore.
 They have also provided a fertile breeding ground for homegrown Italian hip hop.
 In the 1990s, the rap group Assalti Frontali built a recording studio at Forte Prenestino and 99 Posse were associated with Officina 99 in Naples.
 The presence of a local university tends to be a factor in the creation of a social centre.

 From small numbers of social centres in the 1980s, in the 1990s there were around 120.
 By 2006, it was estimated there were 150 across the entire country, with many clustered in Milan, Rome, and Turin.